w-lfchen/FOP-2223-HXX-Student-My-Solutions/README.md

 Notes: the .idea folder exists, I don't think anything of importance is in there.
 Yes, I use IntelliJ
 As you might have  noticed, I am not very good at using markdown.
 My apologies, I will learn it at some point.
 I also might try to improve the solutions if I am bored.
 Whatever I upload should be what I turned in, but there might be somee censorship.
+All solutions get the maximum amount of point abtainable in the public tests.
 ## Points
 H00 4/4
 H01 23/24